 Dr. Greene’s Answer:

-I can imagine how worrisome it would be to have concerns about your son’s development and then to be told he should be evaluated by a neurologist.
+I can imagine how worrisome it would be to have concerns about your son’s physical development and then to be told he should be evaluated by a neurologist.
 I have a few thoughts on this matter.

 First, crawling is not a major developmental milestone.
 The timing on crawling is so variable and many kids skip crawling altogether.